olamva/TDT4225-Assignments/assignment3/README.md

 ## MongoDB Setup

+### For Mac/Linux:

-To set up MongoDB using Docker, run the following command:
+To set up MongoDB using Docker with authentication:

 ```bash
 docker run -d --name mongodb-local \